What they are, what they do, and why you don't want them.

 And contrary to the suggestion in its name, Japanese encephalitis isn’t limited to Japan at all — it’s most common in agricultural regions of countries like Vietnam, Cambodia, India, Nepal and Malaysia.
 Again, cover up against mosquitoes if you’re traveling in these areas.

-Meningitis is another disease that’s not exclusively the province of travelers or the third world – it can occur, rarely, in Western countries too.
+Meningitis is another common travel illness/disease that’s not exclusively the province of travelers or the third world — it can occur, rarely, in Western countries too.
 However, the “Meningitis Belt” is an area stretching across Africa from Senegal to Ethiopia where it’s relatively common for large outbreaks of meningococcal meningitis to occur.

 Meningitis usually comes from contact with, ahem, nose or throat discharges from someone who’s infected.
 This time you’ll also start with a fever, but usually progress to vomiting, a stiff neck and a bad purple rash.
 There are vaccinations available (but not against all kinds), or antibiotics can treat it.
 If you have suspicion of having meningitis, it’s the sort of thing you want to check out immediately — untreated cases are often fatal.

-So, if you have your shots before you travel, and you’re relatively careful on the road, the worst case scenario is usually just a minor version of these nasty diseases.
+So, there you have it: the most common travel illnesses.
+If you get your shots before you travel, and you’re relatively careful on the road, the worst case scenario is usually just a minor version of these nasty diseases.
 But remember, I’m not a doctor, so check with yours before you head off into the danger zone.

 For more info on the most common travel illnesses and foreign diseases, check out: